fami7/Code_examples/README.md

 by Maria Lyubimova
 From https://www.kaggle.com/

 Here are some decisions on machine learning.
-The goal is to predict to predict the sales price for each house.
+The goal is to predict the sales price for each house.
 The full data description and conditions you can find here:

 https://www.kaggle.com/c/house-prices-advanced-regression-techniques